murarisumit/murarisumit.github.io/_posts/2016-08-11-Elasticsearch-terms.md

     * An index is a collection of documents that have somewhat similar characteristics.
     * Analogy can be what **index is to elasticsearch is what database to RDBMS.**
     * Within index we store multiple kinds of data.
-    * Data coming to specific index is stored in elasticsearch using a mapping that elasticsearch does dyanmically of you, you can(should) do it manually too.
+    * Data coming to specific index is stored in elasticsearch using a mapping that elasticsearch does dyanmically of us, we can(should) do it manually too.
     * An index is a logical namespace which points to primary and replica shards.
+    * If you're using ES for some logging or purpose where we have archival data, usually daily or some time-based index are created, which makes archival easy as we can archive last 10-days index as index as time-based.
+    * We can query ES for searching from index with specific pattern.